IBM/trusted-service-identity/docs/spire-hints.md

 **Solution:**
 To update the "spire-bundle",
-get the `spire-bundle` configmap from the SPIRE server, update the namespace to match the agent cluster, then deploy it there.
+get the `spire-bundle` configmap from the SPIRE server, update the namespace to match the agent cluster, then deploy it agent namespace.

 On the server:
 ```console